Please sign in to post.

 ”…on long trips how do you vary the pace or other aspects of the itinerary to avoid fatigue and keep it interesting?”

 It’s not uncommon for me to have at least ten cities in a solo trip.
 I don’t mind 1 or 2-night stops, and my train rides are typically around an hour for most.
 That sounds like I’m setting myself up for being exhausted, but it’s not that way at all.
-I just enjoy the thrill of being there, and my daily itinerary is much more open for spontaneous findings than probably most on the forum.
+It feels very carefree & relaxed!
+I enjoy the thrill of being there, and my daily itinerary is much more open for spontaneous findings than probably most on the forum.
 I vary the sizes of cities, the types of activities - cooking classes, boat rides, 3-hr bike tours, sketching, museums, music events and especially festivals.
+This type of travel has allowed me to enjoy the daytime & evening ambiance of 10 cities in the Puglia region of Italy as parts of two trips in May 2024, 2025, for instance.

 Posted by